-Because of these added extras, however, hostels are not necessarily the cheapest deal in town.
+Due to these added extras, hostels are not necessarily the cheapest deal in town.
 A bunk bed in a crowded dorm may seem like the ultimate in budget accommodation, but you’ll find similar prices in Peru’s cheaper hotels and guesthouses.
-If you want a social atmosphere, hostels are hard to beat -- but if you want privacy, security, cable TV and your own shower, don’t rule out the other options.
+If you want a social atmosphere, hostels are hard to beat -- but if you want privacy, security, cable TV, and your own shower, don’t rule out the other options.

 02 of 09

-Guesthouses, known variously as alojamientos, hospedajes or albergues, sit somewhere between hostels and hotels.
-They rarely have packed dorm rooms, relying instead on a selection of one- to four-bed rooms, each with its own characteristics.
+Guesthouses, known variously as alojamientos, hospedajes, or albergues, sit somewhere between hostels and hotels.
+They rarely have packed dorm rooms, relying instead on a selection of rooms containing 1 to 4 beds.

 Guesthouses tend to be family-run, giving them a relaxed and homely feel.
 Service is informal, with standards varying greatly depending upon the whims of the owner.
 If you’re not a fan of cramped hostels or impersonal hotels, Peruvian guesthouses provide a reasonably cheap and cheerful alternative.

 Some of Peru's budget hotels are nothing more than one-star, pay-per-hour love nests with wafer-thin walls.
 At the lower end of the spectrum, you can expect poor service, rundown rooms and a general lack of personality.
 Security is also an issue, especially if you end up in a ramshackle hotel in a dubious neighborhood.